mozilla/data-docs/src/tools/interfaces.md

 The [`sql.telemetry.mozilla.org`](https://sql.telemetry.mozilla.org) (STMO) site is an instance of the very fine [Redash](https://redash.io/) software, allowing for SQL-based exploratory analysis and visualization / dashboard construction.
 Requires (surprise!) familiarity with SQL, and for your data to be explicitly exposed as an STMO data source.
 You can learn more about how to use it in [Introduction to STMO](./stmo.md).

-Bugs or feature requests can be reported in Mozilla's [issue tracker](https://github.com/mozilla/redash/issues).
+Note that while STMO is not yet considered deprecated, Looker is the preferred solution for producing data visualizations and dashboards at Mozilla (where possible).

+## Deprecated tools

+These tools are still available, but are generally not recommended.

+### Telemetry Measurement Dashboard

+The [Telemetry Measurement Dashboard](https://telemetry.mozilla.org/new-pipeline/dist.html) (TMO) site is the 'venerable standby' of Firefox telemetry analysis tools.
+It is the predecessor to GLAM (see above) and is still lightly maintained until we are sure that GLAM covers all of its use cases.